Meet the Team

 My parents had a couple of dogs whilst I was growing up, but it wasn’t until the youngest of our four children reached her mid-teens that my husband and I decided to get a puppy.
 So at the end of 2010 along came Max, an ever so slightly insane Chocolate Labrador, to join our family of four kids and two cats.
 I took Max to Pets In Partnership for training when he was 7 months old and it wasn’t long before I was well and truly hooked on all things dog.

 At Pets In Partnership Max and I worked our way through the Kennel Club Good Citizen awards achieving the gold in 2012.
 In early 2012 we joined the Competition Obedience class, loved it, and began competing, by the end of the year we had qualified for Discover Dogs at Earls Court.
 The following season bought more success in the obedience ring and we won out of beginners.
 I started helping out in the pet dog classes at the end of 2012 and I love the interaction with so many different people and their dogs and each ‘eureka’ moment is so special.
-Whilst I am new to the world of dogs I am loving it, the challenges, the learning, the new experiences and feel so very lucky to have been given this opportunity and I am privileged to be learning from such great lead instructors.
-I am a student member of the KCAI and am currently studying for a diploma in canine psychology and behaviour and look forward to gaining more experience in the future.
+I continue to love the challenges, the learning, the experiences that come with this work.
+I am a student member of the KCAI and am currently studying for a diploma in canine psychology and behaviour.

-Rebecca had me marked for the role of office manager, a position which has taken time and patience to bring into existence and has finally been a real step forward for our team.
-After working as a dispensing technician in a pharmacy for over 10 years, the timing was perfect to step into the office at Pets in Partnership in November 2014 with the arrival of the on site office.
+Rebecca had me marked for the role of office manager, a position which took time and patience to bring into existence and was a huge step forward for our team back in 2014.

 Sarah Ward, NVQ in Animal Care

 I originally wanted to become a guide dog trainer so started to work temporarily at Sorata Kennels which I couldn't bring myself to leave.
 This was a large boarding kennels as well as a breeding and showing kennels, exporting dogs abroad.
 We also provided rescue services.
-I worked there for 7 years until I eventually came to Edgewood Veterinary Group where I am Office Manager, a very fulfilling job dealing with all sorts of situations and people.
+I worked there for 7 years until I eventually came to Edgewood Veterinary Group where I worked for 14 years including as Office Manager, which was a very fulfilling job dealing with all sorts of situations and people.

 Pheobe, her daughter is my comedy dog, always getting into scrapes and being naughty - she has never grown up!
 I am also simply enjoying life with my newest, youngest German Shepherd, Leela.
 Most recently I have been challenged with switching between handling my large dogs and a tiny rescued puppy which is by all accounts a Pug X Jack Russell Terrier which is an interesting experience.
 With a family and busy work life I have not been able to continue showing, however my involvement of many many years with Pets In Partnership allows me to continue developing my skill set and just to have some time around dogs in general.
 They are a huge love of mine and with photography as a hobby, needless to say I have hundreds of photos of dogs everywhere.

-Lead & Sub Dog Training Instructor and Lead Rally Obedience trainer
+Lead & Sub Pet Dog Training Instructor and our Rally Obedience trainer

 My life with dogs started in 1983 with a borrowed mongrel who got me hooked.
 In 1987 I got my first Shepherd and started to compete in Obedience, he was a big challenge and tought me a lot.
 I started helping out at Ramsden dog club in 1986 and became a commitee member of Benfleet Working Trials club in 1988.
 In 1999 I aquired my second Shepherd with whom I trained in Agility.

 I became so fasinated by the dogs that I intermittantly attended courses and seminars with trainers inculding Roger Mugford, Sylvia Bishop, John Rogerson and Paul Cook.
 In 2007 I took on Shadow, a Malamute, who swiftly brought me to the doors of Pets in Partnership with his desire to hang off of horses tails!
-He is now an old man taking life easy at home.
-2011 saw the arrival of Dodge, a lovely laid back German Shepherd, we have great fun competing at Obedience shows together.
+2011 saw the arrival of Dodge, a lovely laid back German Shepherd with whom I had fun competing at Competition Obedience shows.

 I formally became part of the Pets In Partnership team at the end of 2014.